TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 :TS Path: plugin.tx_solr.search.faceting.urlParameterStyle
 :Since: 11.1
 :Default: index
+:Note: On assoc, the setting faceting.urlParameterSort will be enabled and can not be disabled.

 Allows to change the url style of facets.
 This can be legacy index or more modern associative style.